 The government filing fee for Form I-485 will remain the same (currently $1,225).

 Adjusting your status can take anywhere from one to three years, depending on your situation.
 Boundless can help you get started on your application today!
-For a flat rate of $950 you’ll get help completing your entire green card application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
+Starting at $1149 you’ll get help completing your entire green card application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
 Get started now!